-Early that next Saturday morning, I was picking up my children and still thinking about Jerry.
+Early that next Saturday morning, I was on the way to pick up my children.
 I decided to let you win had been echoing in my mind all week.

-Even before the door was fully open, I heard my ex-wife’s irritated voice: I absolutely need the children home on time tomorrow, or is that just too much for you?
+Even before the door was fully open, I heard my ex-wife’s irritated voice: I absolutely need the children home on time tomorrow, or is that just going to be too much for you?

 I looked away, jaw tight and thought, Will it never end?

 I turned to her angry face, took a breath and forced myself to say, Good morning.
 About last weekend, I really am sorry about being late.
 Tomorrow, we’ll be back a few minutes early.

 I took another breath and pushed out, Oh, and speaking of early, here is the support check.